 The Hybern Commander

-Long before the mountain, she served Hybern in the war between Fae and mortals — a cruelty already proven, an old hatred already forged.
+Before the mountain, she served Hybern in the war between Fae and mortals.
+The cruelty was already proven.
+The hatred was already forged.
+None of it came out of nowhere.

 The Siphon

-She broke the seven High Lords of Prythian, stealing the power that made them what they were and binding the courts to her will.
+She broke all seven High Lords of Prythian, took the power that made them what they were, and bound the courts to her will.
+The gods stopped being gods.
+She just took it.

 Queen Under the Mountain

-For forty-nine years she reigned from her sunken crimson court, her curse sealing Prythian away from the living world above.
+Forty-nine years from the sunken crimson court, her curse sealing Prythian off from the living world above.
+Half a century in the dark.
+On purpose.

 The Wager

-Certain no mortal could best her, she set a riddle and a gauntlet of trials against a human girl — and bound a High Lord's freedom to the answer.
+Certain no mortal could best her, she set a riddle and a gauntlet of trials against a human girl — and chained a High Lord's freedom to the answer.
+Hubris with a finger-bone necklace.

 The Fall

-Her own borrowed magic was turned against her, and the queen who had outlived empires was undone by the very thing her riddle named.
+Her own borrowed magic turned against her, and the queen who'd outlived empires was undone by the very thing her riddle named.
+We will never recover.
+From how satisfying that was.